Motivic stable cohomotopy and unimodular rows: Some notations and facts of -homotopy theory

 Then $q:\widetilde{Y}\rightarrow Y$ is not a Jouanolou device in general.
 In fact, the only obstacle is that $\widetilde{Y}$ is not necessarily an affine $k$-scheme.
 Note however that if $f$ is an affine morphism, then so is $g$ by base change: since $\widetilde{X}$ is affine, this implies that $\widetilde{Y}$ is indeed affine in this case.
-We summarise this situation by saying that Jouanolou devices are preserved by base change by an affine morphism. \item Assume $X$ is an affine $k$-scheme in Lemma \ref{jouanolou}.
+We summarise this situation by saying that Jouanolou devices are preserved by base change by an affine morphism. \item Assume $X$ is a smooth affine $k$-scheme in Lemma \ref{jouanolou}.
 Let $p:\widetilde{X}\rightarrow X$ be a Jouanolou device of $X$.
 Then $p$ has a section: there exists a morphism $s:X\rightarrow\widetilde{X}$ of $k$-schemes such that $p\circ s=\Id_X$.
-Indeed, $p$ is a torsor under some vector bundle $E$ on $X$; let $\mathscr{E}$ be the sheaf of sections of $E$.
-Then $p$ admits a section if, and only if, $p$ is trivial as a torsor under $E$.
-But since $E$ is special in the sense of Serre--Grothendieck, $E$-torsors are classified by the Zariski cohomology group $\Hr_{\mathrm{Zar}}^1(X,\mathscr{E})$ which is zero as $X$ is affine and $\mathscr{E}$ is quasi-coherent (\cite{SerreVancoh}): thus, $p$ is trivial as claimed. \end{itemize}
+Indeed, since $X$ is affine, given a quasi-coherent $\mathscr{O}_X$-module $\mathscr{E}$, any Zariski-locally torsor under $\mathscr{E}$ is trivial by \cite[Proposition 16.5.16]{EGA_IV_4} (the crucial input is the vanishing of the Zariski sheaf cohomology group $\Hr_{\mathrm{Zar}}^1(X,\mathscr{E})$ which follows from the fact that $X$ is affine).
+Thus the sheaf of sections of $p$ has a global section $s$ as indicated previously (see \cite[\href{https://stacks.math.columbia.edu/tag/02FP}{Tag 02FP}]{stacks-project}). \end{itemize}

 As a result of combining these items, we obtain the following corollary:

 \begin{cor} Let $Y$ and $X$ be smooth $k$-schemes such that $Y$ is an affine $k$-scheme and let $\widetilde{X}\rightarrow X$ be a Jouanolou device.
 Then any morphism $Y\rightarrow X$ of $k$-schemes factors through $\widetilde{X}\rightarrow X$ into a morphism $Y\rightarrow\widetilde{X}$.
 In other words, the map $\Hom_{\mathsf{Sm}_k}(Y,\widetilde{X})\rightarrow\Hom_{\mathsf{Sm}_k}(Y,X)$ induced by the morphism $\widetilde{X}\rightarrow X$ is surjective. \end{cor}